davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

 3. Therefore, input parameters are nothing more than local variables to the method, except that they capture the values of given arguments!
 Input parameters are destroyed when the method finishes.

-4. Write a new `Triangle(int startingHeight, int startingWidth)` constructor that accepts the starting height and width.
+4. Write a new `public Triangle(int startingHeight, int startingWidth)` constructor that accepts the starting height and width.
 You may name these input parameters `startingHeight` and `startingWidth` (honestly, you can name them whatever you like as long as their names make sense and are legal).

     - Next, assign the instance variables `height` and `width` to these starting values in order to save them.